Walid-PES/PESWebsite/pages/about.md

 The study revealed that there is a potential for recycling 50% of plastic waste - PET drinks bottles (25%), HDPE and PP bottles (10%) and clear water sachets (15%); while the remaining 50% are flexible and low-value plastics that cannot be recycled through conventional methods.
 Now armed with the data, Walid embarked on a journey to find a sustainable, eco-friendly process that would produce building materials from all this plastic waste.

-At that point, Walid met Mohammed, the head of an association of four Youth Slum Communities.
+At that point, Walid met Mohammed, the head of the Youth Recycle Enterprise, an association of four youth slum communities.
 As part of the UN sponsored program these young people were trained to make pavement tiles from plastic waste and sand.
 They were openly burning the plastics which resulted in toxic fumes; and the resulting pavement tiles were inhomogeneous and of low quality.
 Mohammed said he couldn't find buyers for these tiles.